Avis-Drone-Labs/FGCS/README.md

 2. Ensure yarn is installed, to do so run `npm install --global yarn` or follow [this guide](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable)
 3. Install `python 3.11.9` (this can be found [here](https://www.python.org/downloads/release/python-3119/)) then create a virtual environment for it (see [Creating a virtual environment](#creating-a-virtual-environment) for help)

+#### Creating a virtual environment

+Create a new Python virtual environment using `python -m venv venv`.
+This can then be activated using `./venv/scripts/activate`.

+> NOTE: To enter the virtual environment you will need to run `venv/Scripts/activate` on windows, to learn more please read: [how to make venv for linux and windows](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/) or [what is a virtual environment?](https://docs.python.org/3/library/venv.html)

 <details><summary>Running with bat file</summary>

 1. If this is your first time running, please create a venv (see [Creating a virtual environment](#creating-a-virtual-environment)) and then run `./run.bat /path/to/venv update`